Adding your first product on Etsy? Read these easy tips for how to add a listing to Etsy.

 If you find a category that won't let you publish the product without an attribute, it's not the right category.
 Choose a different one instead.

 After 3 months, you have to renew the listing for another $0.20.
-You can set it to automatically renew or manual renew.
+You can set it to automatically renew or manually renew.

 If you're worried about fees adding up, I've never had to pay them out of my own pocket.
 They've always been deducted from sales.